BjoernBoss/arger/README.md

 /* add a payload to an option with a given name and of a given type */ arger::Payload(std::wstring name, arger::Type type);

-/* add usage-constraints to let the corresponding options only be used by groups,
+/* add usage-constraints to let the corresponding options only be used by groups, which add
-*	which add them as usage (by default every group/argument can use all options) */ arger::Use(arger::IsId auto... options);
+*	them as usage (by default the config/group, in which the option is defined, can use it) */ arger::Use(arger::IsId auto... options);

 /* setup the descriptive name for the sub-groups to be used (the default name is 'mode') */